spinnaker/spinnaker/README.md

 Under the hood, Keel uses [Keiko][3] - the queue library used in Orca - to handle workload distribution.
-There are two primary message types, 1) [ScheduleConvergence][4] and 2) [ConvergeIntent][5]. `ScheduleConvergence` is a singleton message that is always on the queue.
-When handled by a single Keel instance, it is responsible for finding all active Intents and scheduling individual `ConvergeIntent` messages for each.
-A `ConvergeIntent` message has two TTLs: staleness & timeout, the first tracks when an Intent should refresh desired state (for slow message delivery) and the second is when the Intent should be abandoned until the next cycle.
-Convergence cadence performed by the scheduler can be modified at the global, per-app, per-Intent kind and per-Intent level (in highest to lowest precedence) via Intent Policies (TODO).
+There are two primary message types, 1) [ScheduleConvergence][4] and 2) [ConvergeAsset][5]. `ScheduleConvergence` is a singleton message that is always on the queue.
+When handled by a single Keel instance, it is responsible for finding all active Assets and scheduling individual `ConvergeAsset` messages for each.
+A `ConvergeAsset` message has two TTLs: staleness & timeout, the first tracks when an Asset should refresh desired state (for slow message delivery) and the second is when the Asset should be abandoned until the next cycle.
+Convergence cadence performed by the scheduler can be modified at the global, per-app, per-Asset kind and per-Asset level (in highest to lowest precedence) via Asset Policies (TODO).

-All Intents can be submitted for [dry-run][6].
+All Assets can be submitted for [dry-run][6].
 When the dry-run flag is set, human-friendly output will be returned from the API outlining what operations would occur against the current system state.